qudoki/readmegenerator/Develop/SampleProject.md

 ## Installation:

-- You can install the package dependencies by entering the following command: lseijfl
+- You can install the package dependencies by entering the following command: npm init

 ## Usage: